Skip to content

 Context

-Iolanta currently has a visualization index YAML-LD file, but that index is centralized, wired into the codebase, and not usable by other publishers.
+Iolanta used to load ontology visualization metadata from a bundled YAML-LD index wired into the codebase.
+That index was centralized and not usable by other publishers.
 Ontology publishers should be able to publish accompanying visualization information for an ontology, such as multilingual labels and VANN term groups, so Iolanta can discover and use it.
 The immediate target is ontology visualization data such as IBIS, while the mechanism should leave room for other resource types later.

 The solution needs to: